 - Treats – Dogs love treats more than anything else.
 That being said, there are certain dog treats out there that can make your dog happy while supplying them with a healthy dose of L-Theanine.

 Our CBD Dog Treats + Stress & Anxiety Relief are a popular product for owners of dogs experiencing stressful situations.
 We combine 100% natural ingredients and organic superfoods to formulate a yummy treat that your dog will find irresistible.
-Plus, the main active ingredient, CBD oil (cannabidiol) may combine with the effects of L-Theanine to promote relaxation and calmness in your dog.

 With delicious flavors like green apple and peanut butter, our Stress & Anxiety Relief dog treats include additional calming herbs like chamomile to further enhance the anti-anxiety effect of the treats.